The Southern Star (Alabama)

 The Southern Star is the newspaper of Ozark, Alabama and one of the oldest newspapers in the Wiregrass region.
 It is a weekly publication and new editions are delivered every Thursday.

+History

 The newspaper was founded in 1867 by Joseph A. Adams, a former Confederate soldier with no journalism experience, and was still owned by his descendants until November 2021 at which time it was sold to Maine publisher, Mr. Pierre Little.